-From 2019 until 2022 my team and I have been developing the 121 Platform: a digital platform to make cash-based humanitarian aid programs easier, safer and faster.
+From 2019 until 2022 at The Netherlands Red Cross my team and I have been developing the 121 Platform: a digital platform to make cash-based humanitarian aid programs easier, safer and faster.

 This post is a cross-post of the Case Study “Next Level Integration with Financial Service Providers in Kenya and the Netherlands” which appeared on the Cash Hub, which studies how the 121 Platform increased the scale and quality of Cash & Voucher Assistance Programs in Kenya and The Netherlands.